rvdleun/rvdleun-coding-challenge/README.md

 To serve the project locally, run the following command...
 ```
-npm run serve
+npm run start
 ```
 The app can now be reached by visiting `http://localhost:4200`.
+The browser will automatically refresh when the code is updated.

 # Tests
-Unit tests can be served and deveoped by running the following command...
+Unit tests can be served and developed by running the following command...
 ```
 npm run test
 ```